-Now, the difference between what we do and a full-business valuation is that ours does not involve an onsite visit, nor is it as detailed and therefore not useful in a contentious transition or a legal action such as divorce or IRS dispute.
+Now, the difference between what we do, and a full-business valuation is that ours does not involve an onsite visit, nor is it as detailed and therefore not useful in a contentious transition or a legal action such as divorce or an IRS dispute.
 Here you need someone to not only provide a detailed valuation, but who also would support it through testimony in court.
 Of course, these types of full valuations run more – typically $8-$12,000 in many cases.

 Our estimates of value are most useful for retirement planning as well as internal transitions such as selling to a son/daughter or employee.
-So it depends on the level of detail and support you need.
+So, it depends on the level of detail and support you need.
 Message me if you have an interest at firstname.lastname@example.org